patrick-john02/patrick-john02/README.md

 ### About Me

 I am a Web and AI Engineer focused on full-stack development and integrating intelligent, agentic workflows into scalable systems.
-Through my startup, Guestures, and my work managing real-world deployments for local government platforms, I combine solid architectural principles with emerging AI orchestration to build robust applications.

 ### Tech Stack